Raytec387/EDA2/README.md

 Battle system: Turn-based combat system, queue-based combat system, each character's turn will be stored in the queue.
 Once the character’s turn reaches, character can do a manipulation, for user he can use a skill or basic atk, for enemies they will apply the skill randomly.

-Exit game: Enter Ctrl + c in the terminator.
+Exit game: Enter Ctrl + c in the terminal.

 The library used in the project: cJSON.h and cJSON.c, the original author:	Dave Gamble         URL of the cJSON: https://github.com/DaveGamble/cJSON